terraform-ibm-modules/documentation/docs/module-structure.md

 # Module structure

 A module is a container for multiple resources that are used together.
-The `.tf` files in your working directory form the root module and are called when you run `terraform plan` or `terraform apply`.

 Each module is typically located in its own repository in the `terraform-ibm-modules` organization.
 This placement enables each module to have its own release lifecycle.

-The module might call other modules and connect them by passing output values from one module to input values of another.
-The repository might also include nested modules in a `modules/` directory.
+A module might call other modules and connect them by passing output values from one module to input values of another.
+The repository might also include nested modules in a `modules` directory.

 The following structure describes the [terraform-ibm-module-template](https://github.com/terraform-ibm-modules/terraform-ibm-module-template).
 Use the template to create a repository for new modules.
 The structure is based on the guidelines from Hashicorp.